Wrapped Mantle (WMNT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wrapped Mantle Price Prediction for 2025–2050

-According to your Wrapped Mantle price prediction, the value of WMNT is expected to change by 238.64%, reaching a price of 2.4946USD by 2050.
+According to your Wrapped Mantle price prediction, the value of WMNT is expected to change by 238.64%, reaching a price of 2.4746USD by 2050.

 Short Term Wrapped Mantle Price Prediction For Today, Tomorrow, This Week, and 30 Days